GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 ## Visualize your emissions

-CodeCarbon produce a **csv** emissions file with all detailed information regarding the emissions produced by the code.
+CodeCarbon produce a **csv** emissions file with detailed information regarding the emissions produced by the code.

 To have a visualization of those information run the following command: